byco0/Magic-Tower/README.md

 J           | Floor teleporter
 I           | Monster information for current floor Space       | Close monster information
-Enter       | Close NPC conversation
+Enter       | Close NPC conversation/Start game

 <h3>Stats</h3>

 * HP = Hitpoints = The amount of hitpoints (the amount of damage that can be received without dying)

-* ATK = Attack = The amount of base damage done
+* ATK = Attack = The base amount of damage done

-* DEF = Defence = The amount of base damage blocked
+* DEF = Defence = The base amount of damage blocked

 <h3>Battles</h3>